kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 #### Make *kubernetes* , *etcd* and *flanneld* binaries

-First clone the kubernetes github repo, `$ git clone https://github.com/GoogleCloudPlatform/kubernetes.git` then `$ cd kubernetes/cluster/ubuntu`.
+First clone the Kubernetes github repo, `$ git clone https://github.com/GoogleCloudPlatform/kubernetes.git` then `$ cd kubernetes/cluster/ubuntu`.

 Then run `$ ./build.sh`, this will download all the needed binaries into `./binaries`.